Who does the Geisinger Vendor Policy and Procedure apply to?

 What is the definition of a non-clinical vendor?

 Non-clinical vendors are those individuals who do not qualify as clinical vendors.
-There are no standard documentation requirements for non-clinical vendors to visit GHS.
-However, depending on the business need, GHS may request non-clinical vendors to submit specific documentation, including but not limited to, a confidentiality agreement, clinical background check and/or a signed Code of Conduct.
-Above information can be found in Vendor Policy and Procedure: Section IV.
+There are no standard documentation requirements for non-clinical vendors to visit Geisinger.
+However, depending on the business need, Geisinger may request non-clinical vendors to submit specific documentation, including but not limited to, a confidentiality agreement, clinical background check and/or a signed Code of Conduct.
+Above information can be found in Vendor Policy and Procedure: Section II.